Skip to content

 EXAMPLES OF EMI GASKETS

-Within the medical industry, EMI shielding gaskets protect critical patient monitoring and communication devices.
 In military and governmental applications, EMI gaskets protect sensitive information on computers and other systems.
-Consumer goods like EMI protective phone cases or bags can shield contactless payment methods like phones and debit or credit cards from modern pickpocketing.
+Additionally, consumer goods like EMI-protected phone cases or bags can shield contactless payment methods, such as phones and debit or credit cards, from modern pickpocketing.

-Finally, EMI gasket shielding can also apply to cables, ventilation openings, and Faraday cage doors.
+Lastly, EMI gasket shielding can also apply to cables, ventilation openings, and Faraday cage doors.

 Your choice of EMI gasketing material will depend on the necessary manufacturability, shielding capabilities, and compatibility with the surrounding device components.